-Section 1: Key Vocabul Section 2: Key Questions Tier 3 vocabulary Definition Atheism Atheist Someone who doesn't believe in God.
-The key idea of an atheist i this the atheist rejects beli Humanist Someone who believes in the power of human beings to solve all our problems. ghosts or angels.
-But is ath a negative thing: Humanisi the beauty of art and of th religion: humanity can figu Burka A garment worn by Muslim women that covers the entire body. bad, for ourselves.
-Oppression Prolonged cruel and unfair treatment.
-There are many controvers Devotion Faithfulness to something you believe.
-Clothing is about identity, j jeans or Versace say some different requirements abo Creation stories Religious explanations of the origins of the universe. sexist?
-In the example of Is hijab, or the burka are see control women.
-But many Genesis The first part of the Bible containing and account of the creation of the world. see it as a matter of choice the 'male gaze', the pressu their looks.
-Darwin Charles Darwin discovered the Theory of Evolution.
-Creation stories What's it all about?
-Are we Evolution The development of complex organisms from a simple common ancestor. religious people today do as Genesis seemed to clair scientifically explained uni origin of the universe that Natural Selection Creatures with beneficial features survive longer and pass those features Darwin on to their offspring.
-The theory of evolution where we want the volution where the beagle, argument of the beagle, argument of the beagle of the beagl Social Darwinism Applying "survival of the fittest" to human society. through processes he calle eventually published this i 'The Origin of Species', ma creation story: 'In the begi Extremism Having extreme political or religious views.
-Earth in 6 days and rested Extremism Terrorism The systematic use of violence or threat to force people to do what you want.
-Free speech is one thing, b others is the opposite of fr some minority religious gro Stereotype An oversimplified image or idea of a particular type of person. freedom of others to hold force, to impose their idea sm ey idea of an atheist is: 'I believe there is no God'.
-Usually with he atheist rejects belief in afterlife, heaven, hell, reincarnation, s or angels.
+Section 1: Key Vocabulary Tier 3 vocabulary Definition Atheis Atheist Someone who doesn't believe in God.
+The ke this th Humanist Someone who believes in the power of human beings to solve all our problems. ghosts as a ne love, t depen Burka A garment worn by Muslim women that covers the entire body. good a Burka Oppression Prolonged cruel and unfair treatment.
+There Clothin Devotion Faithfulness to something you believe. jeans o differe Creation stories Religious explanations of the origins of the universe. sexist? the hij contro femini Genesis The first part of the Bible containing and account of the creation of the world. free fr men fo Darwin Charles Darwin discovered the Theory of Evolution.
+Creati What's religio Evolution The development of complex organisms from a simple common ancestor. as Ger scienti origin Natural Selection Creatures with beneficial features survive longer and pass those features on to their offspring.
+Darwin The th voyage Social Darwinism Applying "survival of the fittest" to human society. throug eventu book ' biblica Extremism Having extreme political or religious views. and th Terrorism The systematic use of violence or threat to force people to do what you want.
+Free s others becau Stereotype An oversimplified image or idea of a particular type of person. reject

+1 2: Key Questions sm ey idea of an atheist is: 'I believe there is no God'.
+Usually with ne atheist rejects belief in afterlife, heaven, hell, reincarnation, s or angels.
 But is atheism a belief?
-Atheism shouldn't be seen as ative thing: Humanists, for example, emphasise kindness, love, eauty of art and of the earth.
-Morals don't need to depend on on: humanity can figure out what is right and wrong, good and for ourselves.

-are many controversies about religious clothing.
+Atheism shouldn't be seen egative thing: Humanists, for example, emphasise kindness, the beauty of art and of the earth.
+Morals don't need to nd on religion: humanity can figure out what is right and wrong, and bad, for ourselves. are many controversies about religious clothing.
 Why is this? ing is about identity, signifying where we belong - soccer shirts, or Versace say something about us.
 But if religions make ent requirements about dress for men and women, then is this ?
-In the example of Islam, prominent in the news these days, the or the burka are seen by many from outside as a way men ol women.
-But many Muslim women, including Muslim feminists, as a matter of choice, and a liberating thing to be set free from nale gaze', the pressure of always being evaluated by men for looks.
+In the example of Islam, prominent in the news these days, jab, or the burka are seen by many from outside as a way men ol women.
+But many Muslim women, including Muslim ists, see it as a matter of choice, and a liberating thing to be set rom the 'male gaze', the pressure of always being evaluated by for their looks. ion stories in neory of evolution which Charles Darwin developed during his ge on the Beagle, argues that all living creatures have evolved gh processes he called 'Natural Selection' and when he ually published this idea in his famous and brilliant biology 'The Origin of Species', many people took it as an attack on the al creation story: 'In the beginning God created the Heavens he Earth in 6 days and rested on the seventh day.

-ion stories